pytorch/torchtune/docs/source/tutorials/llama3.rst

 `Meta Llama 3 <https://llama.meta.com/llama3>`_ is a new family of models released by Meta AI that improves upon the performance of the Llama2 family of models across a `range of different benchmarks <https://huggingface.co/meta-llama/Meta-Llama-3-8B#base-pretrained-models>`_.
+Currently there are two different sizes of Meta Llama 3: 8B and 70B.
+In this tutorial we will focus on the 8B size model.
 There are a few main changes between Llama2-7B and Llama3-8B models:

 - Llama3-8B uses `grouped-query attention <https://arxiv.org/abs/2305.13245>`_ instead of the standard multi-head attention from Llama2-7B